boazbk/tcs/lec_00_0_preface.md

 ## Acknowledgements

-These lecture notes are constantly evolving, and I am getting input from several people, for which I am deeply grateful.
+These lecture notes are constantly evolving, and I am getting input from many people, for which I am deeply grateful.
 Thanks to Michele Amoretti, Sam Benkelman, Jarosław Błasiok, Christy Cheng, Daniel Chiu, Chi-Ning Chou, Michael Colavita, Robert Darley Waddilove, Juan Esteller,  Leor Fishman, William Fu, Mark Goldstein,  Chan Kang, Estefania Lahera, Allison Lee, Ondřej Lengál, Raymond Lin, Emma Ling, Alex Lombardi, Lisa Lu, Aditya Mahadevan, Jacob Meyerson, Hamish Nicholson, Thomas Orton, Juan Perdomo, Aaron Sachs, Brian Sapozhnikov, Josh Seides, Alaisha Sharma, Hikari Sorensen, Alec Sun, Everett Sussman, Garrett Tanzer, Sarah Turnill, Salil Vadhan, Ryan Williams, Wanqian Yang, and Jessica Zhu for helpful feedback.
 I will keep adding names here as I get more comments.
 If you have any comments or suggestions, please do post them on the GitHub repository [https://github.com/boazbk/tcs](https://github.com/boazbk/tcs).

+Salil Vadhan co-taught with me the first iteration of this course, and gave me a tremendous amount of useful feedback and insights during this process.

 Thanks to Anil Ada, Venkat Guruswami,  and Ryan O'Donnell for helpful tips from their experience in teaching [CMU 15-251](http://www.cs.cmu.edu/~./15251/).

-Thanks to Juan Esteller and Gabe Montague for their  work on [implementing](http://nandpl.org) the NAND* languages.
+Juan Esteller and Gabe Montague originally implemented the NAND* languages and the [nandpl.org](http://nandpl.org) website in OCaml and Javascript .

 Thanks to David Steurer for writing the scripts (originally written for [our joint notes on the sum of squares algorithm](http://sumofsquares.org))  that I am using to produce these notes.
-David's scripts are themselves based on several other packages, including [pandoc](http://pandoc.org/), [LaTeX](https://www.latex-project.org/), and the Tufte [LaTeX](https://tufte-latex.github.io/tufte-latex/) and [CSS](https://edwardtufte.github.io/tufte-css/) packages.
+David's scripts are themselves based on several other packages, including [pandoc](http://pandoc.org/), [LaTeX](https://www.latex-project.org/), and the Tufte [LaTeX](https://tufte-latex.github.io/tufte-latex/) package.
 I used the [Atom editor]  to write these notes,  and used the [hyrdrogen package](https://atom.io/packages/hydrogen), which relies on the [Jupyter project](http://jupyter.org/), to write code snippets.